Basic information of Japanese calligraphy

 Japanese calligraphy is one of the genres of art in Japan.
 Compared to other visual arts, it has both artistic and practical aspects because it is also written communication.

 Japanese calligraphy is called “shodo（書道）” in Japanese.
 “Do（道）” in shodo is the same as “do” in Judo meaning ``the road to”.
 Therefore, Japanese calligraphy has a concept not only of visually unique but also spiritual growth through the furthering of one's skill.
-It reflects the approach taken to learning since early times, and has social value with deep roots in Japan.
+It reflects the same approach taken to learning since early times, and has social value with deep roots in Japan.

 Shodo is a ”one-chance” art, meaning it officially doesn’t allow us to overpaint or correct our works as compared to many other styles of painting or drawing which do allow overpainting or corrections. (it is sometimes done purposely in order to enhance artistic expression) .